SoBA Display Guidelines

 - New jewelers will be juried before acceptance.

 - Jewelry must be placed in the glass case with appropriate stands and tags.

 - Tags must be printed and of uniform size for artistic appearance.

 - Limit of 9 pieces per jeweler at any given time.

 - Jeweler sitting obligation is 1/2 day per month.

 - You must be an active SoBA display member for at least a full membership year of display experience at SoBA you’ll need to demonstrate a commitment to the organization by volunteering for a committee or an event.

 - Additional information will be supplied upon approval.

-- All demos must be scheduled with the Gallery Staffing Manager.
+- All demos must be scheduled.

 - Demonstrating artists must provide their own materials and a drop cloth to protect the porch floor.